SchmidteServices/activeTAPI-Dyn365/docs/tech/solution/components.md

 ![image-20191217153629482](components.assets/image-20191217153629482.png)

-The purpose of this Plugin is, the execute all activeTAPI requests.
+The purpose of this Plugin is, to execute activeTAPI service requests.
 This means, all activeTAPI logic is server-side and executes in the context of this Plugin.